 In some cluster configurations, the computational resources of the cluster are not directly accessible from the enterprise network, i.e., a cluster head node exists, which acts as a gateway to the computational resources of the cluster to which the Compute Node role is assigned (see figure 6).
-As explained in section 3, the Frontend Node component and the Compute Node components use bi-directional network communication during a MPI simulation.
-Therefore, either routing between the different Ethernet subnets needs to be configured properly5 on the cluster head node/gateway, or the Frontend Node role must be assigned to a computational resource which has a direct connection to the Ethernet network of the Compute Nodes.
+As explained in section 3, the Frontend

-Figure 5: High Performance Interconnect Topology 2.
-The Frontend Node has only TCP/IP connectivity to the Compute Nodes.
+Figure 6: High Performance Interconnect Topology 3.
+The MPI Frontend Node has no direct network connection to the cluster compute nodes.